humbertLr/book_review/The big questions.md

 ## What is true?
 questions:
 - What is it for a set of beliefs to be true?
-- How will we know when our beliefs epistemology, the theory of knowledge
+- How will we know when our beliefs are true?
+-
+epistemology, the theory of knowledge